There are some things in life that we generally know can cause pain: touching a hot stove, getting a paper cut, stubbing your toe. Ouch!

-That’s because there are many genes that may be involved, and chronic pain may be influenced by a complex network of molecular interactions, according to the Neuroscience review.
+That’s because there are many genes that may be involved, and chronic pain may be influenced by a complex network of molecular and environmental interactions, according to the Neuroscience review.

 The SCN9A gene, for example, is in charge of the sodium channels that play a role in relaying pain signals from the body’s tissues to the central nervous system.
 Mutations in this gene can cause those channels to open too easily or make them unable to close, leading to more pain in an individual.
 In some cases, this can result in severe pain attacks.

 Other mutations in the same gene cause these channels to break down, leading to the exact opposite: the inability to sense pain at all.
 This leads us to our next question…